 The Maine State Library is currently offering a “2 week Access E-Pass” to the Lynda.com Online Training Library.
 Lynda.com is an online learning company that helps anyone learn software, design, and business skills to achieve their personal and professional goals.The site offers over 2,500 video courses covering technical skills, creative techniques, business strategies, and more.
 From May 2014 to February 2015, public library patrons throughout Maine will have the opportunity to use a two week subscription that allows access to all of the training content available on the Lynda website.
 Here's how...

-Bernard Langlais Art
+Bernard Langlais Art Trail

+The Library is part of the Langlais Art Trail!; to learn more, head to the Trail's website.
 Along with a number of organizations in the Georges River Watershed, Rockland Public Library recently received several pieces of art by Bernard Langlais.
 John and Yoke DiGiorgio made a wonderful short film about the joint project of the Kohler Foundation, Colby College Museum of Art, and the Georges River Land Trust and the restoration which took place at the Langlais' (former) Cushing estate.

-Let's Draw Maine Memories of July!
+Let's Draw Maine Memories of August!

 Children's Drawing Classes

-July Adult Art Classes
+August Adult Art Classes